 My guide, Ben Redmond, is the current president of FFIM, and we were partnered with Dan Tarkinson, who created the group, and his sport, Elaine, brand new to fly fishing and at her first reunion.
 I find it impossible to describe the silliness and camaraderie we developed during our truck rides and river walks.

 The generosity of the Rangeley/Oquossoc community is overwhelming.
 Ken Beaulieu, who organizes the event, told us that he had barely sent out notice of this year’s date when he began receiving offers of help.
 Restaurants provided a buffet for the Friday night reception at the Outdoor Sporting Heritage Museum; a Portland microbrewery provided specialty beers.
 Private landowners invited groups behind their gates to fish restricted areas.
 A float-plane trip was donated to one sport and her guide.
 A variety of lodging was provided at reduced rates.
-One group has consistently donated their time and effort to preparing a barbecue dinner on Saturday night, and the Cupsuptic Campground let us use their enclosed picnic structure for the party.
+One group has consistently donated their time and effort to prepare a barbecue dinner on Saturday night, and the Cupsuptic Campground let us use their enclosed picnic structure for the party.
 Throughout the winter, fly tiers throughout the state produced hundreds of flies for the women who came.
 The entire region opened their businesses, their homes, and their hearts to us.
 We were embraced by the kindness of strangers.

 Author’s Note.
 This article appeared in Bangor Daily News’ The Weekly on June 21.
 I have added pictures.
 Only one (That big!) appeared in the paper.
 The 20th anniversary of Casting for Recovery in Maine will be celebrated on August 4.
 Between now and then, I will doubtless be sharing more about this incredible organization as well as Fly Fishing in Maine, which has been hosting the reunions for the past 13 years.